China says US ordered closure of Houston consulate

 He added that China "strongly condemns" the "outrageous and unjustified move which will sabotage China-US relations."

-He said the consulate was operating normally, following local media reports in Houston on Tuesday night that documents were being burned in a courtyard at the consulate.
+He said the consulate was operating normally but did not reply to questions about US media reports in Houston on Tuesday night that documents were being burned in a courtyard at the consulate.

-The Twitter feed of the Houston police force said smoke was observed, but officers "were not granted access to enter the building"
+"It appears to be open burning in a container within the courtyard of the Chinese consulate facility.
+It does not appear to be an unconfined fire but we have not been allowed access," Houston fire department chief Samuel Pena was quoted as saying by KTRK, an ABC television affiliate.

 The development is another fissure in the increasingly fraught relations between the two countries.
 Tensions are mounting by the day, leading to a talk of a new Cold War.